MeadowMidnight/pdth-ES/README.md

 - Loot pickups such as cash, gold and diamonds had their values adjusted, and they scale depending on the difficulty played.
 - End of heist rewards were tweaked.
 - You no longer fully replenish both health and ammo when reaching a new reputation level on Hard difficulty or lower.
-- You now earn $200k per camera destroyed in a heist.
+- You now earn $100k per camera destroyed in a heist.
 - Slaugherhouse gives $500k per gold secured, it increases up to $2500k on Overkill 145+
 - Counterfeit money found in the basement only gives $400k on Easy, up to $2000k on Overkill 145+
 - The same values above apply to the 70 pieces of gold found in the Overdrill vault in First World Bank, as they both share the same data.
 - The blue sapphires found in Diamond Heist give $200k, up to $1000k on Overkill 145+
 - Same thing applies to the diamonds in the vault in the same heist mentioned, the money randomly found in First World Bank, Panic Room and Slaughterhouse and the necklace in Counterfeit.
 - The blood diamond in Diamond Heist and bracelets found in Counterfeit had their values adjusted.
-- Finding a christmas present during a heist will give $5000k.
+- Finding a christmas present during a heist will give $500k to $2500k depending on the difficulty selected.

 # Gameplay Changes:
 - You can now play all heists on Easy difficulty.